ntorenduwayo/kickstarter-analysis/README.md

 * Box-Plots and a Five-Number Summary (i.e. The minimum, Q1 (the first quartile), the median, Q3 (the third quartile), the maximum) - See Box Plots worksheet

 ### Results Summary
+* The disrtibutions of the Campaign Goals and the Amount Pledged are ot normal:

 * The theater parent category outcomes in the plays subcategories were the most successful campaigns

 * _ _ See the chart below: